 We regard it as an oddity and a curiosity, although since it does get a few things right, there’s probably a relatively narrow segment of the market for whom this chair would work well and be a sound investment.

 We’ll get into the details below so you can judge yourself.

 Overview of the Real Relax Shiatsu Massage Chair

-The first thing to understand is that this off-brand chair is made in China and has no real marketing support in the United States.
+First, this off-brand chair is made in China and has no real marketing support in the United States.
 While the chair comes with a three-year warranty, should anything go wrong, you’re going to have a hard time getting work done on it.